som1shi/som1shi/README.md

 <img src="header.png">

 ## Hi there 👋
 <img src="coder.gif" alt="Coder" width="200" height="150" align=right>

-<div style="text-align: justify"> Hi!
+Hi!
 I'm Slumberous and I love coding!
 I am a young and enthuastic person who wants to improve the world in any way he can.
 I strive to become a Computer Engineer.
 I regularly partake in hackathons and love the new experiences that I face here.
 In this github, I have a lot of projects that I've worked on for a while.
 If you would like to get in contact with me, please email <slumberouscarp2@gmail.com>.
-Enjoy!  </div>
+Enjoy!
 <br/>
 <br/>